Oregon Army National Guard Soldier renews his commitment to service

 |0

-This work, Oregon Army National Guard Soldier renews his commitment to service [Image 4 of 4], by John Hughel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Oregon Army National Guard Soldier renews his commitment to service, by John Hughel, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.